-For Category 9 and above, at least one first aid unit and an adequate number of first aid staff shall be in attendance during all practice and race sessions.
+At least one first aid unit and an adequate number of first aid staff shall be in attendance during all practice and race sessions.
 First aid personnel must be stationed in the infield and a clear exit route for the ambulance leading to a public thoroughfare must be provided and maintained throughout the progress of the event.